sargolin/ISRT-Insurgency-Sandstorm-RCON-TOOL-and-Mapchanger/README.md

 *Discontinued on GitHUB - please go to http://www.isrt.info*

-For issue reporting or bug tracking, use this tieckting system: https://www.isrt.info/?page_id=661
+For issue reporting or bug tracking, use this ticketing system: https://www.isrt.info/?page_id=661